-If relevant to you (female and childbearing age, the radiation oncologist will ask you if you are pregnant when you consent to treatment.
+If you are feamle and of childbearing age, the Radiation Oncologist will ask you if you are pregnant when you consent to treatment.

 It is important to not get pregnant during treatment.
-If there is a chance you get pregnant, you will be asked to take a pregnancy test before the planning appointment and your treatment appointment.
+If there is a chance you are pregnant, you will be asked to take a pregnancy test before the planning and your treatment appointment.